-- 1. Groundwater,

-- 2. Local Surface water,

-- 3. Imported water from Metropolitan Water District through Three Valley Municipal Water District.
+- 1. Groundwater(Treated and untreated water from Six Basins Wells, Spadra Wells, and Chino Hills Wells) - 2.
+Local Surface Water (Pedley Surface Water Treatment Plant) - 3.
+Imported water (Metropolitan Water District through Three Valley Municipal Water District).

 Delivery costs are the operating and capital costs associated with delivering water to all customers through the distribution system (pipelines and storage reservoirs) at a constant average rate of use - also known as serving customers under average daily demand conditions.
 Therefore, delivery costs are spread over all units of water which results in an equal delivery unit cost for all classes and tiers.